eslawski/frontend-interviews/my_lil_jstor/README.md

 Success Criteria
 * Users can submit a comment on the book details page
-* Name and comment are required before submitted form to server
+* Name and comment are required before submitting form to server
-* Review of 1 - 5 is optional
+* Review of 1 to 5 is optional
-* We should be able to see old comments on the details page
+* Users can see old comments on the details page

 ### Discounts